 Events close progressively as they become fully subscribed.

-Entries received after Monday, March 13 2017 will incur late fees and entries received after Sunday, May 14 2017 will be subject to additional (late) fees (Please refer to General Rules & Conditions Item 5).
+Entries received after Monday March 21 2022 will incur late fees and entries received after Monday 16 May 2022 will be subject to additional (late) fees.
+Please refer to General Rules & Conditions Item 5.